-Since 2012 - We’ve distributed 1800 Education Packs with ecology books to children living with wild tigers in 24 villages around Bandhavgarh.
-We’ve funded 3 Scholarships per year for Students at the Bandhavgarh School of Art from 2013 - 2017.
+Since 2012 - We’ve distributed 2020 Education Packs with ecology books to children living with wild tigers in 24 villages around Bandhavgarh.
+We’ve funded 3 Scholarships per year for Students at the Bandhavgarh School of Art from 2013 - 2018.
 From 2017 our Scholarships changed so that more children will have chance to learn to draw, paint/become artists (we now fund the materials used in “pop-up” art schools from which suitable scholarship students are chosen).
-From June 2017 we’ve been working with the Global Tiger Conservation Society (GTCS) to deliver education packs to the most needy children in rural villages via “Pop-up” schools in Bandhavgarh so they can gain basic literacy and numeracy skills & learn about the nature and ecology of their forest homes.
+Since June 2017 we’ve been working with the Global Tiger Conservation Society (GTCS) to deliver education packs to the most needy children in rural villages via “Pop-up” schools in Bandhavgarh so they can gain basic literacy and numeracy skills & learn about the nature and ecology of their forest homes.

 OUR AIM:To prevent wild tiger deaths due to human-animal conflict/habitat destruction; & to prevent human deaths due to a lack of education.

 Enabling kids living with tigers to go to school by providing educational resources.

-Providing ecology books for kids living with tigers to teach them the consequences of forest destruction.
+Providing ecology books for children living with wild tigers to teach them the consequences of forest destruction.

-Funding for materials & teaching for annual Scholarships at the Bandhavgarh School of Art for children living with wild tigers.
+Funding materials & teaching costs for annual Scholarships at the Bandhavgarh School of Art for children living with wild tigers.

 Educating villagers on the consequences of their actions in the forest; & personal safety for themselves & their livestock.

 Working with local communities to ensure they benefit from wild tiger survival.

-Poor rural families are often large (Earning Rs.500 (£5.50)/week) & unable to buy basic writing materials to send their kids to school.
-Without education kids have reduced employment options & increased dependency on scarce forest resources.
+Poor rural families are often large (Earning Rs.550 (£6.50)/week) & unable to buy basic writing materials to send their children to school.
+Without education these children will have reduced employment options & increased dependency on scarce forest resources.

-Without education children in rural communities will be dependent on the land which will cause further deforestation for crops & increases the risk of human-animal conflict as animals enter villages in search of food, water & prey.
+Without education children in rural communities will be dependent on the land which will cause further deforestation for crops & increases the risk of human-animal conflict as wildlife enters the villages in search of food, water & prey.

-Without education kids enter the forest to collect firewood/graze livestock & may lose their lives due to tiger, leopard, bear or wild boar attacks.
+Without education children collect firewood/graze livestock in the forest & may lose their lives due to tiger, leopard, bear or wild boar attacks.